j3ys5k/ineedtoponder/content/solutions-for-back-pain-tension-and-other-pain.md

 ### What a routine might look like.

 So the overall approach would look like this.
 I’ve been sitting for about 30 mins.
 I get up and use a massage ball to work on 1- 2 trigger points near my most aggravated areas for about 30 seconds each.
-Then I’ll pick a problem area to do about 40 reps of a mobilization on each (while doing breathing and going into a meditative state from qi gong).
+Then I’ll pick a problem area to do about 40 reps of a mobilization on each (while doing breathing and going into a meditative state from qigong).
 Then back to work.
 Repeat at least once every 30 mins for best results.
 When really jacked up do every 20 mins.
 You don’t need to repeatedly work trigger points each time.
 I’ve found 1-3 times per day seems to be sufficient.
 (I now also include some progressive muscle relaxation in this routine for my hips / neck / jaw as well.
 See below)

 ## Don't Just Sit There ($40)